yauml/yauml/README.rst

 Documentation
 -------------

-This comes with a manual explaining all you need to know to use the script.
-For more information about the ``dot`` language and the the way to set up template, see **Graphviz** documentation.
+This comes with a manual explaining all you need to know to use this script.
+For more information about the ``dot`` language and the the way to set up a template, see **Graphviz** documentation.

 Installation
 ------------

-First, you can configurate some variables to suit your needs in the Makefile.
+First, you can configure some variables to suit your needs in the ``Makefile``.
 Then, simply run::

     make